13. Graphics#

 "#rrggbbaa"

-An integer index, selecting an item from the current palette (with recycling), which we can get or set by a call to palette.
+We can rely on an integer index to select an item from the current palette (with recycling), which we can get or set by a call to palette.
 Moreover,

 0